Keyboard shortcuts

 • Direct C or C++ authoring is not supported in current Phase 1 workflow.

-• Plugin failures do not stop CLI startup when host can safely skip failed plugin.
+• Compiled plugin failures do not stop CLI startup when host can safely skip failed plugins.

 See also